allhanz/disaster_response_pipeline/README.md

 # Disaster Response Pipeline Project

+### project overview
+  this project is to identify the relationship between the disaster and the actual texture messages by using NLP tech.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.